zuozhenggh/learning-library/data-management-library/database/options/multitenant-selfservice.md

     ![](img/loginpage.png)

 3. You will then be taken to a screen to change your password.
-Choose a new password that you can remember and click **Sign In**
+Choose a new password that you can remember and click **Sign In** (make sure you are using an approved browser.
+IE is not supported)

     ![](img/changepwd.png)